FranciscoOrtizTena/de-zoomcamp/02-workflow-orchestration/homework.md

 root_path = f'{bucket_name}/{table_name}' Include a root path for each day

-#Following is the function to load the data to GCS
+#Following, it is the function to load the data to GCS

 @data_exporter
 def export_data(data, *args, **kwargs):